chanimaybruch/portfolio/README.md

-# Welcome to my portfolio!
+# Data Science Portflio

 Here you can view projects that I completed in the professional data science training program by Practicum USA.

 |    Project    |    Notebook   |   Description    |   Libraries   |
 | ------------- | ------------- | -------------    | ------------- |